 7.)
 Oxford

-Whilst here, make sure to visit Christ Church College, head onto the river punting and wet your whistler at the Thirsty Meeples – a really quirky board game cafe in the city.
+Whilst here, make sure to visit Christ Church College, head onto the river punting and wet your whistle at the Thirsty Meeples – a really quirky board game cafe in the city.

-Read more: Best things to do in Oxford
+Read more: Ultimate city guide on what to see in Oxford

 8.)
 Norwich

+If it’s food you’re after, for a tasty bite to eat, head outside Norwich to the Fur and Feathers, which makes a delicious feast from local ingredients.
 Oh, and finish your day with the best chippy in all of England at the Grosvenor Fish Bar; all served with lashings of vinegar, of course.
+We left both places stuffed.

 9.)
 Stonehenge